- What is the statutory authority for the grants program?

 Q: Can I get a grant to rehabilitate my home or business?

 A: BHP grant funds are not available for properties owned by private individuals or for-profit corporations.
 Grant funding is available only for non-profit organizations, state agencies (including universities), local governments, and units of local governments.
 Projects funded by this grant program must serve the public interest, and grant funded rehabilitated buildings must be accessible to the public.

 If you are seeking funding assistance for your privately owned historic home, you may be eligible for tax reductions, low-interest loans, or grants available from the federal government, your city or county government, or private advocacy organizations such as the Florida Trust for Historic Preservation.

 Q: How do I obtain a Historic Preservation grant application?

 A: The Historic Preservation Grants Program utilizes an online grant application system.
 Grant applications are posted at apply.flheritage.com during announced grant solicitation periods.
 Applications from previous solicitation periods are available (for information only) at this site as well.
 Hard copy applications are available upon request.
 Click here to access a sample Special Category Grant application or click here to access a sample Small Matching Grant application.

 Q: When are applications due?

 A: Applications are due the last day of the announced solicitation period.
-Small Matching grants are typically solicited in April through May of each year.
-Special Category grants are generally solicited in the October through December of each year.
 Check the main Grants page for current deadlines.

 Q: What are the match requirements for the grant program?

 A: Small Matching Grants require a 100% match of the requested grant funds and Special Category Grants require a match of $50,000 or 50% of the requested grant funds, whichever is the higher amount.
-Please see Question #13 for exceptions to these match requirements.
+There are exceptions to the match requirement, see next question.